Thank you for considering a legacy gift to MCC!

 Legacy giving involves important and sometimes complicated decisions.
-MCC staff in our provincial offices have many years of experience helping our generous supporters align their own, deeply-held beliefs, values and priorities with the work of MCC.
-We will be happy to help you explore how a planned gift to MCC might fit in with your life plan!
+MCC staff in our provincial offices have many years of experience helping our generous supporters align their deeply-held beliefs, values and priorities with the work of MCC.
+We‘re happy to help you explore how a planned gift to MCC can fit in with your life plan!

 Gifts of cash

-Perhaps you are considering leaving a gift the way many Canadians choose—a bequest of a stated sum of money.
+Cash gifts are often the simplest option and can be used immediately.
 Leaving a gift of cash in your will becomes a gift from your estate and is processed by your executor after you pass away.
-Most often it is the simplest option.

 - There are no costs to you during your lifetime.

-- You can identify the amount that suits you, representing either a specific dollar amount or a percentage form of calculation.
+- You can identify the amount that suits you, either a percentage or a specific dollar amount.

-- It is an effective way to reduce the tax bill on your estate.
+- It's an effective way to reduce the tax bill on your estate.

 Gifts of property

-Perhaps you have a real estate asset you’d prefer to donate to a charitable organization rather than turn into cash.
-You can arrange for the gift to MCC and receive a tax benefit during your lifetime while continuing to use the property until you pass away.
-Alternatively, property can be described and left in your will.
-A charitable tax receipt will be provided at fair market value at the time the property is transferred.
+Perhaps you have a real estate asset you’d prefer to donate rather than turn into cash.
+You can receive a tax benefit during your lifetime while continuing to use the property until you pass away.
+Property can also be described and left in your will.

-- A potential income tax charitable deduction for fair market value could be realized by you while the full value of your gift can be used by MCC.
+- You can receive a potential income tax charitable deduction for fair market value while the full value of your gift can be used by MCC.

 - A gift of property does not have to be real estate.
-Other gifts-in-kind can be considered, such as other forms of personal property, art objects, jewelry items, intellectual property and cultural property items.
+Other gifts-in-kind can be considered, like other forms of personal property, art objects, jewelry items, intellectual property and cultural property items.

-- Unfortunately, gifts of foreign real estate cannot be accepted, and MCC must retain the right to refuse a gift, particularly if there are unacceptable liabilities attached to the gift.
+- Gifts of foreign real estate cannot be accepted.
+MCC has the right to refuse a gift, particularly if there are unacceptable liabilities attached to the gift.

-All funds received through legacy gifts of property are used for MCC programming in areas where they’re most needed at the time.
+All funds received through legacy gifts are used for MCC programming in areas where they’re most needed at the time.